Arkenon/xidea/wp-content/themes/societas/readme.txt

 == Description ==

-Societas is a block based Wordpress Theme for corporaitons, agencies, finacial organizations and more...
+Societas is a block based Wordpress Theme for corporations, agencies, finacial organizations, startups and more...

 With the new pattern of Wordpress named full site editing (fse) you can edit whole website from site editor tool.